-All employees, contractors, board members, officers, interns and volunteers, whether paid or unpaid, full time or part time, temporary or long-term, having direct or indirect contact with children, should undergo a thorough and standardized recruitment process, as follows:
+All employees, contractors, board members, officers, interns, and volunteers, whether paid or unpaid, full time or part time, temporary or long-term, having direct or indirect contact with children, should undergo a thorough and standardized screening, as follows:

 - A reference to child safeguarding will be incorporated in all job descriptions.
-At a minimum, the following sentence will be included in the Position Summary of all jobs: "The position actively supports War Child Canada's mandate of child safeguarding."
-For those whose jobs are more closely related to working with children, specific responsibilities on child safeguarding would be included under the "Responsibilities" section. - All jobs advertised will state that the successful candidate will be vetted in accordance with and expected to comply with War Child Canada's Child Safeguarding Policy.
-Candidates who are selected for an interview will be provided with a copy of the Child Safeguarding Policy and asked to read it in advance of their interview (in cases of non-
+At a minimum, the following sentence will be included in all job postings: "Final candidates will be vetted in accordance with War Child Canada's Child Safeguarding Policy and Prevention of Sexual Abuse and Exploitation Policy, including appropriate reference and security checks."
+For those whose jobs are more closely related to working with children, specific responsibilities on child safeguarding would be included under the "Responsibilities" section. - For positions with access or potential access to children, candidates will be asked specific, standardized questions on child safeguarding based upon those outlined in Appendix 3: Addressing Child Safeguarding Issues During Recruitment; - Pre-employment reference checks will include a specific question on child safeguarding and PSEA (see Appendix 3).